-- 1. CD Bit of CR0-When the cache disable (CD) bit within control register 0 (CR0) is set to 1, the cache fill mechanism for both reads and writes is disabled, therefore write allocate does not occur. - 2.
-PCD Signal-When the PCD (page cache disable) signal is driven High, caching for that page is disabled even if KEN# is sampled asserted, therefore write allocate does not occur. - 3.
-CI Bit of TR12-When the cache inhibit bit of Test Register 12 is set to 1, the L1 caches are disabled, therefore write allocate does not occur. - 4.
+- 1. CD Bit of CR0-When the cache disable (CD) bit within control register 0 (CR0) is set to 1, the cache fill mechanism for both reads and writes is disabled and write allocate does not occur. - 2.
+PCD Signal-When the PCD (page cache disable) signal is driven High, caching for that page is disabled, even if KEN# is sampled asserted, and write allocate does not occur. - 3.
+CI Bit of TR12-When the cache inhibit bit of Test Register 12 is set to 1, L1 and L2 cache fills are disabled and write allocate does not occur. - 4.
+UC or WC-If a pending write cycle addresses a region of memory defined as write combinable or uncacheable by an MTRR, write allocates are not performed in that region. - 5.
 Write to a Cacheable Page (CCR)-A write allocate is performed if the processor knows that a page is cacheable.
-The CCR is used to store the page address of the last cache fill for a read miss.
-See "Write to a Cacheable Page" on page 186 for a detailed description of this condition. - 5.
-Write to a Sector-A write allocate is performed if the address of a pending write cycle matches the tag address of a valid cache sector but the addressed cache line within the sector is invalid.
-See "Write to a Sector" on page 186 for a detailed description of this condition.

-- 6. Less Than Limit (WAELIM)-The write allocate limit mechanism determines if the memory area being addressed is less than the limit set in the WAELIM field of WHCR.
-If the address is less than the limit, write allocate for that memory address is performed as long as conditions 9 and 10 do not prevent write allocate. - 7.
+The CCR is used to store the page address of the last L1 cache fill for a read miss.
+See "Write to a Cacheable Page" on page 216 for a detailed description of this condition. - 6.
+Write to a Sector-A write allocate is performed if the address of a pending write cycle matches the tag address of a valid L1 cache sector but the addressed cache line within the sector is invalid.
+See "Write to a Sector" on page 216 for a detailed description of this condition. - 7.
+Less Than Limit (WAELIM)-The write allocate limit mechanism determines if the memory area being addressed is less than the limit set in the WAELIM field of WHCR.
+If the address is less than the limit, write allocate for that memory address is performed as long as conditions 8 through 10 do not prevent write allocate (even if conditions 8 and 10 attempt to prevent write allocate, condition 5 or 6 allows write allocate to occur). - 8.
 Between 640 Kbytes and 1 Mbyte-Write allocate is not performed in the memory area between 640 Kbytes and 1 Mbyte.
-It is not considered safe to perform write allocations between 640 Kbytes and 1 Mbyte (000A_0000h to 000F_FFFFh) because this area of memory is considered a noncacheable region of memory. - 8.
-Between 15-16 Mbytes-If the address of a pending write cycle is in the 1 Mbyte of memory between 15 Mbytes and 16 Mbytes, and the WAE15M bit is set to 1, write allocate for this cycle is enabled. - 9.
+It is not considered safe to perform write allocations between 640 Kbytes and 1 Mbyte (000A_0000h to 000F_FFFFh) because this area of memory is considered a noncacheable region of memory (even if condition 8 attempts to prevent write allocate, condition 5 or 6 allows write allocate to occur).

+- 9. Between 15-16 Mbytes-If the address of a pending write cycle is in the 1 Mbyte of memory between 15 Mbytes and 16 Mbytes, and the WAE15M bit is set to 1, write allocate for this cycle is enabled. - 10.
 Write Allocate Enable 15-16 Mbytes (WAE15M)-This condition is associated with the Write Allocate Limit mechanism and affects write allocate only if the limit specified by the WAELIM field is greater than or equal to 16 Mbytes.
-If the memory address is between 15 Mbytes and 16 Mbytes, and the WAE15M bit in the WHCR is set to 0, write allocate for this cycle is disabled.
+If the memory address is between 15 Mbytes and 16 Mbytes, and the WAE15M bit in the WHCR is set to 0, write allocate for this cycle is disabled (even if condition 10 attempts to prevent write allocate, condition 5 or 6 allows write allocate to occur).

-7.8 Prefetching
+9.9 Prefetching